Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 • Enter the hand in line with the shoulder.

-• Feel the catch before you pull back.
+• Set the catch before pulling back.

 Common mistakes

-• Forgetting to kick during drills.
+• Letting the kick stop during drills.

 Coaching tip